D-Molloy/ts-devguide/README.md

   - Primitive types: number, boolean, void, undefined, string, symbol, null
   - Object types: functions, arrays, classes, objects (any types that we create)
 - Object type, trick TS into thinking its the right kind of types
+- In TS, strings can be types
+- In JS (and therefore TS), all objects keys are strings

 ### Why care about types?